LostArtefacts/TRX/docs/trx/lua/reference/GAME.md

     - <a id="game.Level.stats" name="game.Level.stats"></a>**`stats`**: [trx.stats.Stats](STATS.md#stats.Stats).
 What the level keeps count of, or `nil` for a level that counts nothing: the title screen and the cutscenes.
 The level being played is also [`trx.stats`](STATS.md#stats) itself.

 ### Functions

+- <a id="game.signals" name="game.signals"></a>[lua]`trx.game.signals`
+  The signals the game's own state speaks through, for a script that would rather hear about a change than ask after one.
+Each is read once a frame, so what listens runs on a change rather than on a frame.

 - <a id="game.play_level" name="game.play_level"></a>[lua]`trx.game.play_level(level_num, [opts])`
   Starts a level from [`trx.game.levels`](#game.levels).